Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Data Analysis: Estimating the Effect of Central Bank Independence on Inflation

 \end{enumerate}

 Given the complexity of the data-generating process, it makes sense to use machine learning techniques to estimate the respective g- and Q-models.
 For a specified set of learning algorithms and a given set of data, the method minimizing the expected prediction error (as estimated by $k$-fold cross validation) could be chosen.
 As the best algorithm in terms of prediction error may depend on the given data set, it is often recommended to use super learning instead -- and this is what we use for i), ii) and iii).
 Super learning \citep{van2007super} (or ``stacking'', \cite{Breiman:1996}) considers a set of learners; instead of picking the learner with the smallest prediction error, one chooses the convex combination of learners that minimizes the $k$-fold cross validation error (for a given loss function, we use $k=10$).
 The weights relating to this convex combination can be obtained with non-negative least squares estimation (which is implemented in the $R$-package \texttt{SuperLearner}, \cite{Polley:2017}).
-It can be shown that this weighted combination will perform asymptotically at least as well as the best algorithm, if not better (\citealp{vanderLaan:2008}).
+It can be shown that this weighted combination will perform asymptotically at least as well as the best algorithm, if not better, given that no correctly specified parametric model is contained in the set of learners (\citealp{vanderLaan:2008}).

 As described in Section \ref{sec:methods_data_adaptive}, the challenge of model specification, including the choice of appropriate learners and screening algorithms, is to address the complex nonlinear relationships in the data and the $p>n$ problem.